shervinea/cheatsheet-translation/README.md

 If your favorite language is missing, please feel free to add it!

 ## Contribution guidelines
-Please first check for [existing pull requests](https://github.com/shervinea/cheatsheet-translation/pulls) before submitting yours.
-Also, please propose the translation of **only one** cheatsheet per pull request -- it simplifies a lot the review process.
+First of all, thank you for helping us out!
+The translation process of each cheatsheet is divided in two steps:
+- **Translation**, where contributors follow a template of items to translate.
+- **Review**, where contributors go through each translated expressions of their peers and add their suggestions and remarks.

+### Translators
+0. Check for [existing pull requests](https://github.com/shervinea/cheatsheet-translation/pulls) to see which cheatsheet is yet to be translated.

 1. Fork the repository.

-2. Go to the folder associated to the language of your choice (e.g. `es/` for Spanish, `zh/` for Mandarin Chinese).
-If it is not created yet, copy `template/` into a language folder with a naming that follows the [ISO 639-1 notation](https://www.loc.gov/standards/iso639-2/php/code_list.php).
+2. Copy the template of the cheatsheet you wish to translate (provided in the `template/` folder) into the language folder with a naming that follows the [ISO 639-1 notation](https://www.loc.gov/standards/iso639-2/php/code_list.php).

 3. Translate anything you want by keeping the [following template](https://github.com/shervinea/cheatsheet-translation/tree/master/template):
 > 34. **English blabla**